adamstegman/folder/config/chef/README.md

-# image_host chef
+# folder chef

-Contains the cookbook for setting up image_host.
+Contains the cookbook for setting up folder.